BarryLiuCQ/RoboND-Kinematics-Project/README.md

     ROT_EE = ROT_EE.subs({'r': roll, 'p': pitch, 'y': yaw})
 ```

-The obtained matrix will be as following:
+The obtained matrix will be the rotation part of the full homogeneous transform matrix as yellow highlited in the following:

 <p align="center"> <img src="./misc_images/homo-xform-2.png"> </p>